acidburn0zzz/orgs-docs/INTRO.md

 ## What does Orgs cost?

-Orgs are free to use for any npm user for any set of public packages.
-If you'd like to also have private packages, Orgs are available at $7/user, for all users you would like to grant read or write access to private packages.
-If a user only needs to interact with your public packages, you are not charged.
+Orgs are **free** if your organization only has public packages.

+If your organization needs to also publish and install **private packages**, an Org will cost you $7/user/month, for all users.